How to use Present Perfect Simple Tense

 Mini dialogue

-We use the present perfect simple to describe things that have happened in a time period that is still happening, like today, this week, or this year.
+We use the present perfect simple tense to describe things that have happened in a time period that is still happening.
+These might be today, this week, or this year.

 Example